nem-n/workoutApp/readme.md

 # Workout Gym Web Application

-This is a **Gym Management System** built with **Flask**, a Python web framework.
+This is a **Gym Management System** built with **Flask** (Front-End only), a Python web framework.
 The web app provides an interactive platform where users can view membership plans, learn about the gym, sign up, log in, and explore the gallery.

 ## Features